PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Introduction

 Recent text-to-image (T2I) models, such as DALL-E2~\cite{ramesh2022hierarchical}, Imagen~\cite{saharia2022photorealistic}, and Stable Diffusion (SD)~\cite{rombach2022highresolution}, have opened up a new era of AI painting due to their ability to generate realistic, photo-level, and creative images.
 Numerous downstream tasks have further driven the iteration and update of this technology, as well as the activity of the community, including image editing, controllable generation, etc. However, mainstream text-to-image models only support English prompts, which means non-English speakers usually rely on translations to use them.
 This may cause translation errors and information loss due to culture-specific concepts.
 For example, one famous Chinese dish, ``Hongshao shizi tou'', may be translated to ``Braised lion head'' in English.
 Additionally, the introduction of large translation networks leads to high computation consumption.

-To deal with the problem, recent researchers have developed T2I generative models that accept native languages as inputs without additional translation procedures.
-Taiyi-Bilingual~\cite{fengshenbang} uses a new text encoder that is initialized with Chinese CLIP checkpoints and then trains only the text encoder part.
-AltDiffusion~\cite{ye2023altdiffusion} proposes a multi-stage training scheme for multilingual T2I generation.
-This approach has a relatively high training cost, and although it partially solves the problem of generating culture-relevant images for specific languages, the model is prone to catastrophic forgetting.
-Some scholars train T2I models from scratch with other language data.
-For instance, ERNIE-ViLG 2.0~\cite{ding2021cogview} is trained with Chinese native data and capable of producing high-quality images consistent with Chinese language culture.
-This line of work would be prohibitively expensive, exceeding the capabilities of many research labs.
-Moreover, this approach cannot lead to a community effect, and English models for different downstream tasks or other tasks commonly used in the community often need to be retrained.
-GlueGen~\cite{qin2023gluegen} designs a GlueNet module to align the condition input features of the original image generator by introducing a new encoder.
-Although this approach has a low training cost, its ability to generate culture-related images for multiple languages and images with general prompts is relatively weak.
+To address this issue, recent researchers have created T2I generative models that process native languages directly, bypassing any need for translation.
+Taiyi-Bilingual~\cite{fengshenbang} incorporates a novel text encoder initialized with Chinese CLIP checkpoints, focusing only on training the text encoder.
+AltDiffusion~\cite{ye2023altdiffusion} introduces a multi-stage training process for multilingual T2I generation, which is relatively costly.
+Some experts begin training T2I models from scratch using different language data.
+For example, ERNIE-ViLG 2.0~\cite{ding2021cogview} is trained with native Chinese content and can generate high-quality images that reflect Chinese cultural elements.
+However, this approach is very expensive and often beyond the reach of many research facilities.
+Additionally, this method does not foster a community impact, necessitating the retraining of English models for various downstream or commonly used community tasks.
+GlueGen~\cite{qin2023gluegen} introduces a GlueNet module to align the input features of the original image generator by adding a new encoder.
+Despite its low training cost, its effectiveness in generating culturally relevant images in multiple languages and handling broad prompts is comparatively limited.

-As such, exploring a parameter-efficient plug-and-play method that adapts the publicly available, English-naive, pretrained T2I models to suit non-English and culture-specific concepts is becoming more and more urgent.
-Consequently, we concentrate on a critical research question (RQ): Is it possible to devise a low-cost method to acquire a non-English T2I model by adapting the existing pretrained T2I models efficiently?